morangreen/galabingostyleguide/README.md

     };
     ```

-   - Never Declare Number, String, or Boolean Objects
+   - Never Declare Number, String, or Boolean Objects.

     Always treat numbers, strings, or booleans as primitive values.
 Not as objects.

     >Why?
 Declaring these types as objects, slows down execution speed, and produces nasty side effects: